Madhumitamoi/Suggest-Sphere/README.md

 # Suggest Sphere - Product Recommendation System with Brain.js

-Sphere is a simple demonstration showcasing how to create a product recommendation system using Brain.js, a JavaScript library for training neural networks.
+Suggest-Sphere is a simple demonstration showcasing how to create a product recommendation system using Brain.js, a JavaScript library for training neural networks.

 ## Installation